 Dr Wong is a Gastroenterologist with sub-specialty interest in reflux and swallowing disorders, Irritable Bowel Syndrome (IBS), gut microbiota, chronic constipation and diarrhoea, as well as colon cancer screening.
 He also serves as Associate Professor (Adjunct) at NUS and Visiting Consultant at NUH.

 Dr Wong obtained his MBBS (NUS) in 1998 and served full-time in the public sector for 18 years.
 He is a Fellow of the Academy of Medicine (Singapore) and Fellow of the Royal College of Physicians (Edinburgh).
 Dr Wong also stands amongst a handful of gastroenterologists from Asia to be conferred a Fellowship by the American Gastroenterological Association.

 A proponent of patient education and empowerment, Dr Wong regularly contributes media articles and shares about gut health on radio and television.
-He was President of the IBS Support Group (Singapore) for 3 terms and remains an advisor.
+He was President of the IBS Support Group (Singapore) and remains an advisor.
 Conversant in English, Mandarin, Bahasa Indonesia and multiple dialects, Dr Wong is able to reach out to patients from all walks of life.

 Above all, Dr Wong counts it his privilege to be a physician, where the art and science of medicine are daily woven for the love of humanity.